-Kimberly (Kym) Hardy Watson, is the Chief Operating Officer at Graham Windham Services for Children and Families, in New York City.
-Kym has been named Graham’s next President and CEO, a role she will fully assume over the course of 2021 in a well-planned transition with our current President & CEO, Jess Dannhauser.
-Founded in 1806, Graham Windham is the oldest non-sectarian child caring organization in the United States.
-Kym joined the Graham Windham team in 2010 having worked at various organizations from direct practice to the executive leadership in foster care, preventive, adolescent residential care and juvenile justice programs for over three decades.
-With extensive professional experience in in the nonprofit sector of the NYC child welfare system, Kym is directly responsible for leading and supervising the respective leaders of Graham’s Human Resources, Information Technology, Administrative Services, Facilities Management and Purchasing Departments.
+Kimberly Hardy Watson, is the President & CEO of Graham Windham Services for Children and Families, in New York City.
+Kym assumed this role in October 2021 after a well-planned transition with the previous President & CEO, Jess Dannhauser, who was in that role for a decade.
+Founded in 1806, Graham Windham is the oldest non-sectarian child-caring organization in the United States.
+Kym joined the Graham Windham team in 2010 having worked at various organizations from direct practice to the executive leadership in foster care, preventive, adolescent residential care, and juvenile justice programs for over three decades.
+With extensive professional experience in the nonprofit sector of the NYC child welfare system, Kym is directly responsible for leading and supervising the respective leaders of Graham’s Human Resources, Information Technology, Administrative Services, Facilities Management, and Purchasing Departments.
 In conjunction with the other executive leaders, she formulates strategies and interventions that directly advance the organization’s mission and vision, and cross-organizational planning and resource deployment.
 Additionally, Kym’s work focuses on assuring a healthy organizational culture, involving workforce priorities, diversity, equity and inclusion, trauma & toxic stress, and equipping of Graham’s emerging and developing leadership.

 A true daughter of Brooklyn, New York, Kym was brought-up in Brownsville-East New York.
 Her parents found a way for her to attend East Flatbush elementary and middle schools out of their commitment to her education.
 In middle school, she earned a scholarship to attend a public high school in Edina Minnesota through the “A Better Chance” program.
 Upon graduating from Edina-East Secondary School, Kym returned to New York to attend Fordham University, where Kym obtained a bachelor’s degree in English Literature and Spanish Language and Culture.
 Kym aspired to be a bi-lingual broadcast journalist.
 However, a summer job with St. Christopher’s Home (now, SCO Family of Services) changed the trajectory of her life, launching her into a life-long career in children and family services.
 “I absolutely fell in love with my kids and families and when the time came for me to leave for graduate school, I delayed the entry because I thought it was unfair of me to leave after I had gained their trust.
 It has been 37 summers since that time and I am still in love!”